monsoonmaelstrom/book2/book2.md

 Eventually he slides out of me and pulls me back against his chest as we both lie bonelessly in the water that’s gone tepid again.
 I don’t have the energy to warm it back up.
 Even still I find myself wistfully saying, “Let’s just stay here forever.”

 “Mmm,” Liam says, his fingers tracing across my shoulders leisurely.
-After a few more minutes, he says, “Let’s get you out of here.
+After a few more minutes, he says, “As much as I would love that, I think we should get you out of here.
 The water’s getting cold anyway.”

 “Alright,” I agree, letting him help me out of the tub.
 I sit on the edge as he hands me a towel.
 “You look better.
 I think you needed that as much as I did.”